erikonijn/erikonijn.github.io/_posts/2017-06-12-aesthetic.md

 category: ps
 ---

 Experimenting with layer masks and vaporwave looks.
+Also trying to replicate that metallic 3d text-effect, which I think ended up looking pretty good.